coenwerem/equidexflow/README.md

 mass, point count, the split (`pre_split: true` for already-split data), and the object subset.

 We ship no format converter, so you emit the schema yourself.
-FRoGGeR's min-weight-metric adapter (`frogger/equidex/dexgraspdb_adapter.py`, in the FRoGGeR repo) is the reference: mirror its field mapping to export from another backbone.
+Match the record shown above and the loader will train on data from any backbone.

 ## Repo Layout
 ```